only .99 cents. No internet required. Some like to listen and learn and not just read.

 96. Q. Para 47 What helps leaders improve their understanding of the friendly force?

-98. Q. Para 49 When detaching units, moving forces, and receiving and integrating new units and Soldiers into the force, what is the most important thing the Commander should give to the Subordinate units?
+98. Q. Para 49 When receiving and integrating new units and Soldiers into the force, what is the most important thing the Commander should give to the Subordinate units?

-99. Q. Para 50 What ensures that the right forces are in the right place, at the right time, with the right equipment and other resources ready to execute the operation?
+99. Q. Para 50 What ensures that the right forces are in the right place, time, right equipment and other resources ready to execute the operation?

 100. Q. Para 51 What is Execution?